altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 It was late morning, there was no trace of the downpour earlier, and the sky was completely clear.<br/>
 This region had high temperature and low humidity, which made for a fair climate.
 But after it rains, it feels like a sauna.<br/>
 You would sweat just from sitting around.<br/>
-Altina who was riding alongside the carriage on her horse shouted:
+Altina who was riding alongside the carriage on her horse shouted:<br/>
 "I can see it!"<br/>
-Regis answered through the carriage’s window:
+Regis answered through the carriage’s window:<br/>
 "The south sure is vast.
 This journey took more time than a round trip from Fort Volks to the capital."<br/>
 "We have to let the troops rest for a while—"<br/>
 "Yes."<br/>